Political interpretations of Dark Knight

 Of course, there are problems with this interpretation as well.
 The biggest, in my mind, is that it suffers from the same fundamental false assumption of the right-wing analysis.
 Namely, that the Joker represents terrorists.
 Terrorists have an agenda.
 They want something, and use violence as a means to get it.
 The Joker is more primal than that, and it does a disservice to the complexity of his character to write him off as a symbol for terrorism.

-This entry was posted in Other and tagged , , , , .
+This entry was posted in Noteworthy, Other and tagged , , , , .
 Bookmark the permalink.
-Post a comment or leave a trackback: Trackback URL.

 i disagree; this is an extremely liberal movie with examples left everywhere, villifying our administration and the rough but good choices they have made to protect us.
 I was a democrat up till 9/11 when i heard liberals say that america deserves this and that we could negotiate with terrorists.
 Not any more.
 Just like the joker in this picture, anyone that kills innocence cannot be negotiated with.
 The patriot act is a noble and correct move, and every american should have their conversations tapped if it ultimately saves their lives and prevents more terroist attacks.
 The liberal cause has become anti-american and in some ways condoning terrorism themsevles.